Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssl_management/guide.en-gb.md

 You must have an SSL certificate in order to use HTTPS for your website.

-**Find out how to manage an SSL certificate on an OVHcloud Web Hosting plan, using our new management interface.**
+**Find out how to manage an SSL certificate on an OVHcloud web hosting plan, using our new management interface.**

 ## Requirements